Packers legend Bart Starr passes away Sunday - Wisconsin Radio Network

 Starr’s health had been in decline after suffering a mini-stroke in Madison in 2012.
 He suffered another stroke, a heart attack and multiple seizures in 2014, then underwent stem cell treatments in 2015 and 2016.

 Starr was drafted in the 17th round in 1956, the 200th overall selection.
-He would up winning the NFL championship at quarterback.
+He would end up winning the NFL championship at quarterback.
 He was named NFL MVP in 1966 by The Associated Press.
 Starr led the Packers to victory in Super Bowls I and II and was named the game’s MVP each time and was one of three quarterbacks picked on the NFL’s 1960’s All-Decade Team.

 Starr led the NFL in passing in 1962, ’64 and ’66, and passed for 24,178 yards with a 57.4 completion percentage during his career.